CosmoLike/cocoa/README.md

 ### Via Cocoa's internal scripts and cache

 (**Warning**) This method is painfully slow, not advisable.
-It does, however, offer users that don't work with Minicoda/Anaconda the opportunity to encapsulate the installation of required packages. *The Conda or Docker installation are always preferred*.
+It does, however, offer users that don't work with Conda the opportunity to encapsulate the installation of required packages. *The Conda or Docker installation are always preferred*.

 Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
 We also provide a local copy of most required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access (NASA Pleiades being one example).
 We, therefore, only assume the pre-installation of the following packages to perform the local setup: